What is ZEV?

 The program’s objective is to ensure that automakers research, develop, and market electric vehicles (EVs), which generate fewer global warming emissions than gas-powered cars, and which don’t produce tailpipe pollution (hence the term: “zero emission vehicle”).

 The California Air Resources Board (CARB) manages the ZEV program, although it has also been adopted by nine other states (Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont).
 By directly requiring that automakers invest in clean technology, the ZEV program is considered one of the nation’s most forward-looking climate policies, and a driving force behind an expanding market with a current offer of over 30 zero emission models available to the U.S. public.

 How the ZEV regulation works

 The ZEV program assigns each automaker “ZEV credits.”
 Automakers are required to maintain ZEV credits equal to a set percentage of non-electric sales.
-The credit requirement is 4.5 percent of sales in 2018, rising to 22 percent in 2025.
+Each car sold earns a number of credits based on the type of ZEV and its battery range.
+The credit requirement is 4.5 percent in 2018, which will require about 2.5 percent of sales to be ZEVs.
+The credit requirement rises to 22 percent in 2025, which will require about 8 percent of sales to be ZEVs.

 There are also restrictions on the amount of credits that can come from ‘transitional’ ZEVs that still have an engine.
 In 2018, plug-in hybrid vehicles (PHEVs) can only account for 55 percent of credits, meaning at least 45 percent must originate from battery electric vehicles (BEVs) or hydrogen fuel cell vehicles (FCEVs).